lukethompson96/milestone1/README.md

 ### 2.8 Site-specific content.
 All content is site specific with no Lorem ipsum or similar placeholder content.
 All the content on the site relates to the software being sold.

+### 2.9 Clear Navigation.
+The navigation on the site is remarkably clear and user-friendly, with a navbar in the header which conveys to the user which page they're currely on, as wsell as a footer nav with other related links set out in a data table format, grouped together in categories (social media links, lega, contact links etc).
+Site navigation outside of these navbars is also intuitive at the bottom of site sections so that the user can navigate to related pages to the content (usually works as a CTA to funnel users to contact form).